 - There are two ways of presenting information: simultaneous or sequential.
 Sequential presentation of the information makes it easier to memorize.

 Have you used any of these techniques to improve retention?
 Any not listed here?
-Let us know in the comments section.
+Let us know.
 See you in the next blog post!